 - Cemetery Transcription Books and records from some local funeral homes.

 - Many books and binders regarding individual Family Histories, in addition to hundreds of Family Vertical Files that contain miscellaneous research donated by visitors.

-- Close to 500 Yearbooks from Fayette County schools dating to 1910.
+- More than 500 Yearbooks from Fayette County schools dating to 1910.